 Copper peptides and tretinoin are both potent skincare ingredients that can help you achieve a glowing, youthful complexion.
 When used correctly, they have been shown to slow the aging process, reduce acne, and even out skin tone [1, 2]—their potency.
 However, they demand respect and a careful approach, especially for sensitive skin.

-Copper peptides are peptides combined with a copper molecule.
-This combination has an affinity to skin cells and has been found to support skin regeneration, healthy inflammation, stimulate collagen production, and encourage wound healing, making it a valuable ingredient for skincare and hair care products [1, 3].
+On the other hand, Copper peptides are peptides combined with a copper molecule.
+This combination has an affinity to skin cells and has been found to support skin regeneration, healthy inflammation, stimulate collagen production, and encourage wound healing, making it a valuable ingredient for skincare and hair care products [3].

 What is Tretinoin?